 (3) A facility, other than a nature based park, is to have at least one extinguisher for every 6 sites.

-(4) A facility, other than a nature based park, is to have an extinguisher not more than 30 metres from each site, located in a central position in an area accessible to all persons in the facility.
+(4) A facility, other than a nature based park, is to have an extinguisher not more than 30 m from each site, located in a central position in an area accessible to all persons in the facility.

 (5) A nature based park is to have at least one extinguisher in an area accessible to all persons in the facility.